 How to Buy Points Optimally and Profitably

-That is the real dividing line in this debate.
-Buying points is not automatically smart or automatically foolish.
-It becomes a bad move when bettors pay extra without understanding whether the number they are crossing has enough historical value to justify the price.
+The real dividing line in this debate is value.
+Buying points is neither automatically smart nor automatically foolish.
+It becomes a poor decision when bettors pay extra without understanding whether the number they are crossing has enough historical importance to justify the increased price.

 Best-Practice Framework